 Aspirational Village seeks to provide individual privacy, but also encourage community engagement among residents.
-The large entry stair, wide porches and multiple entries into each unit provide ample opportunities for student interaction in key social spaces, helping to keep students connected with the larger campus community.
+The large entry stair, wide porches and multiple entries into each unit provide opportunities for student interaction in key social spaces, helping to keep students connected with the larger campus community.

 Photos © Attic Fire Photography